-- If you have any concerns that a child is being harmed, abused or neglected you must share your concerns immediately both verbally and in writing with the school's Designated Safeguarding Lead or if they are absent, another member of the school's Leadership Team.
+- If you have any concerns that a child is being harmed, abused or neglected you must share your concerns immediately (using CPOMS or on one of our school forms) with the school's Designated Safeguarding Lead or if they are absent, another member of the school's Leadership Team.
 Always listen carefully to the child and record what they tell you in the child's own words.
 Never promise to keep a secret. - If you receive an allegation against an adult working in the school or observe behaviour that concerns you, you must discuss your concerns without delay with the Headteacher or Designated Safeguarding Lead.
-Concerns regarding the Headteacher should be directed to the Chair of Governors or Local Authority Designated Officer. - Anyone (in emergencies or if they need to) can make a referral about their concerns for child to Liverpool Careline (tel: 0151 233 3700)
+Concerns regarding the Headteacher should be directed to the Chair of Governors or Local Authority Designated Officer.
+(The NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
+Staff can call: 0800 028 0285 line is available from 8:00 AM to 8:00 PM, Monday to Friday and Email: help@nspcc.org.uk.) - Anyone (in emergencies or if they need to) can make a referral about their concerns for child to Children's Services 0151 233 3700